yipoh/SIND/readme.md

-Learning Scene-invariant Distribution for Generalizable Blind Image Quality Assessment
+This method won the championship in the NTIRE 2024 Portrait Quality Assessment Challenge.